John Cornyn: 2014

-Cornyn was reelected in 2014, and according to the Dallas Morning News, "never broke a sweat."
+Cornyn was reelected in 2014.
 He won the March Republican primary with 59% of the vote against Houston-area congressman Steve Stockman.
-In the general election, he raised $14 million, outspending Democratic nominee David Alameel by nearly 3-1.
+In the general election, he raised $14 million, outspending Democratic nominee David Alameel by nearly 3–1.
 Cornyn won again by over 20 points.

 2020

 Cornyn was reelected to a fourth term in 2020 in the closest of his Senate campaigns.
 He won the primary with 76% of the vote, and then defeated Democrat MJ Hegar in a race that the Cook Political Report had initially rated "Likely Republican" but then shifted to "Lean Republican".
-Cornyn received 5,962,983 votes—more than any Republican Senate candidate had ever received before, breaking the record set by Pete Wilson of California in 1988.
-Hegar also set a record, getting more votes than any losing Democrat since Leo T. McCarthy in the 1988 California Senate race.